fsn1995/Drought-Analysis/README.md

 # Drought Analysis

 This is an unpublished ongoing student project of drought analysis using Google Earth Engine (GEE).
 This is part of a group work about drought analysis by MSc students in Department of Earth Sciences, Uppsala University: de Mendonça Fileni, Felipe; Erikson, Torbjörn-Johannes; Feng, Shunan
 Supervisor: Pettersson, Rickard; Winterdahl, Mattias

 Preliminary results will be presented during EGU general assembly 2019 in Vienna.
-Contact:
-Shunan Feng: fsn.1995@gmail.com
 ![screenshot](pic/interface.png)
 ## 1. SPEI preparation
-SPEI is computed using the R package: Beguería S. (2017) SPEIbase: R code used in generating the SPEI global database, [doi:10.5281/zenodo.834462](https://github.com/fsn1995/PythonFSN/blob/master/EarthdataDownload.py).
+SPEI is computed using the R package: Beguería S. (2017) SPEIbase: R code used in generating the SPEI global database, [doi:10.5281/zenodo.834462](https://github.com/sbegueria/SPEIbase).
 The 0.25 degree NOAH data is downloaded by from earthdata.nasa.gov by using [EarthdataDownload.py](https://github.com/fsn1995/PythonFSN/blob/master/EarthdataDownload.py).
 Note:
 - NOAH data is in a different format as the input required by SPEIbase, the suggestion is to convert it to the same format as the data used in the SPEI template.